-In this work we focus on the realization of the X-ray edge problem in noninteracting quantum dots allowing to study it in a controlled setup.
-The possibility to tune the system parameters in quantum dots enables to vary the relevant quantity in the X-ray edge problem, the phase shift of the conduction band electrons.
-We analytically calculate the absorption lineshape near the threshold of a suitably initialized quantum dot at zero temperature extending the known analytical results~\cite{Kotani_an,Kita} to the whole parameter regime.
+In this work we focus on the realization of the X-ray edge problem in noninteracting quantum dots by means of optics experiments.
+The possibility to tune the system parameters in quantum dots enables to vary the relevant quantity in the X-ray edge problem, the phase shift $\delta$ of the conduction band electrons.
+We analytically calculate the absorption lineshape near the threshold of a suitably initialized quantum dot at zero temperature extending the known analytical results~\cite{Kotani_an,Kita} to the whole parameter regime of local level detunings.
 This is an important generalization of x-ray edge physics to an experimentally accessible setup and it constitutes one of the very few examples that allow for exact solutions.
 We show that the absorption spectrum can be identified with a work distribution~\cite{Talkner} for a local quench in a resonant level model.
-This identification allows us to take a different point of view on the problem offering nice interpretations of the results.
 Moreover, we highlight the connection to the Loschmidt echo that can be related to the Fourier transform of the absorption spectrum~\cite{Peres,Silva}.
 Thus the presented setup allows for the measurement of the Loschmidt echo in a condensed matter system by means of optical spectra.

 The paper is organized as follows.
-First, we introduce the experimental setup that allows to mimic the X-ray edge problem in quantum dots.
+First, we outline the experimental setup that allows to mimic the X-ray edge problem in quantum dots.
 Then we calculate the absorption spectrum near the threshold by an associated Riemann-Hilbert problem~\cite{dAmbrumenil}.
 In the end we show the results and point out the relation to work distributions and the Loschmidt echo.